Your search results

 Long Stay Villas in Marrakech

 Unlike short-term rentals or hotels, long stay villas in Marrakech provide a unique opportunity to live like a local while enjoying premium amenities.
-The city’s rich history, vibrant souks, and stunning architecture—from the medieval Medina to modern Palmeraie—create an inspiring backdrop for extended stays.
-According to the Moroccan National Tourist Office, Marrakech has seen a 40% increase in long-term visitors since 2023, driven by improved infrastructure and a growing remote work culture.
+The city’s rich history, vibrant souks, and stunning architecture create an inspiring backdrop for extended stays.
+The Moroccan National Tourist Office notes a sustained increase in long-term visitors driven by improved infrastructure and a growing remote work culture.

 Benefits of Extended Villa Stays